Reviews You Can Rely On

 Credit: Jeff Dobronyi

 Locking mechanisms keep the pole's sections fixed into place once you've decided how long of a pole you need for a given ascent or descent.
 In general, skiers use shorter poles for skiing down, medium-length poles for skinning uphill, and long, Nordic-style pole lengths for crossing flat terrain on long approaches or slogs.
 We prefer the durable, sturdy metal lever locks found on the BD Razor Carbon Pro, G3 Via Carbon, BD Whippet, and Folkrm Pahto.
-We also like the Black Diamond Traverse's lever locks, which can be adjusted for tightness in the field with a small screwdriver or credit card.
+We also like the lever locks found on the Black Diamond Traverse Pro and Black Diamond Traverse Compactor, which can be adjusted for tightness in the field with a small screwdriver bit included on the inside of one of the pole shaft sections.

 Credit: Jeff Dobronyi